 The communications between a database server and database client occur over the PostgreSQL wire protocol format.
 This protocol describes how SQL requests and responses are transmitted between a PostgreSQL client and a PostgreSQL server.
 Because CockroachDB uses the PostgreSQL wire protocol, any PostgreSQL driver can be used to communicate with a CockroachDB server.

-In a serious deployment, one or more load balancer processes will be responsible for ensuring that these connections are evenly and sensibly distributed across nodes.
+In a more complex deployment, one or more load balancer processes will be responsible for ensuring that these connections are evenly and sensibly distributed across nodes.
 The load balancer will connect the client with one of the nodes within the cluster, which will become the gateway server for the connection.

 The client request might involve reading and writing data to a single node or to multiple nodes within the cluster.
 For any given range of key values, a Leaseholder node will be responsible for controlling reads and writes to that range.
 The Leaseholder is also usually the Raft leader, which has the responsibility to make sure that replicas of the data are maintained correctly.

 Figure 1 illustrates some of these concepts.
-A Database client connects to a Load Balancer (1) that directs it to a CockroachDB node (2).
-This node becomes the Gateway node.
-The request requires data in Range 2, so the Gateway node communicates with the Leaseholder node (3), which returns data to the gateway, which in turn returns the required data to the database client (4).
+A Database client connects to a Load Balancer (1) that serves as a proxy for the CockroachDB cluster.
+The Load Balancer directs requests to an available CockroachDB node (2).
+This node becomes the Gateway node for this connection.
+The request requires data in Range 4, so the Gateway node communicates with the Leaseholder node for this range (3), which returns data to the gateway, which in turn returns the required data to the database client (4).

 Figure 1 CockroachDB Cluster architecture

+This architecture distributes load evenly across the nodes of the cluster.
+Gateway duties are distributed evenly across the nodes of the cluster by the load balancer; leaseholder duties are similarly distributed by ranges across all the nodes.

 In the case of a query that requires data from multiple ranges or where data must be changed (and therefore replicated), the workflow involves more steps.
 We will work through a more complex example towards the end of the chapter.

 Ranges and Replicas